Krigo-Liu/coop_notes/Fin/Macroeconomy.md

 ---
 ## 1 Big concepts

-1. Asset 资产
+1. Asset 资产\
 	An asset is something of value of the owner.

 2. Security

     A security is a document which entitles the holder to some asset of another person.
 Almost all securities can be considered an **asset of the holder** ("securitize an asset"), but not all assets are securities.
-    > 3 categories:
+    > 3 categories:\
-	    debt securities (bonds)  债券
+	    - debt securities (bonds)  债券\
-		equity securities (stocks) 股票
+		- equity securities (stocks) 股票\
-		derivative securities 衍生证券
+		- derivative securities 衍生证券

-    > There are 3 options if you own a business and needing money ($1,000,000), except for getting a loan from a bank [1]：
+    There are 3 options if you own a business and needing money ($1,000,000), except for getting a loan from a bank [1]:

-	- Bond
+	- **Bond**\
 		An investment bank helps you issue a $1,000,000 bond with a fixed interest rate.
 If you can't repay, creditors can *take control of your company and sell assets*.
 Bonds are safer than stocks because creditors have priority.
 Bondholders might get something back if the company goes bankrupt.

-	- Equity Security (Stock)
+	- **Equity Security (Stock)**\
 	  You sell 10,000 shares at $100 each, raising $1,000,000.
 Stockholders own part of the company but don’t get fixed interest.
 They might receive dividends.
 Stockholders won’t be liable beyond their investment if the company goes bankrupt.

-	- Derivative Securities
+	- **Derivative Securities**
     These include forwards（远期）, swaps（掉期）, futures（期货）, and options（期权）, used to hedge against price changes in commodities, currencies, and interest rates.These are basically **bets on the price a commodity** (anything from milk to corn to oil to cows to stocks to bets on interest rates and currencies, etc.).
 Companies use these to protect themselves against future price changes.
 Companies like McDonald's and Southwest Airlines use derivatives to stabilize costs for inputs like beef and oil.
 Multinational companies use them to manage currency exchange risks.

 ## 2 Particular Products